SpenceKonde/DxCore/README.md

 * 28MHz Internal, Ext.
 Clock or Crystal (DB-only) Overclocked, not guaranteed!
 * 32MHz Internal, Ext.
 Clock or Crystal (DB-only) Overclocked, not guaranteed!

 There are multiple ways to generate some of the lower frequencies from internal oscillator (do you prescale from higher frequency, or set the oscillator to the desired one?
-Suspect the latter is more pwoer efficient, but with the former you could still use the PLL while staying in spec - though in my tests the PLL worked well beyond the spec in both directions!) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future; these are still early days.
+Suspect the latter is more power efficient, but with the former you could still use the PLL while staying in spec - though in my tests the PLL worked well beyond the spec in both directions, at least at room temperature) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future.

 The DA-series does not support use of an external high frequency crystal (though the DB-series does!) - however the internal oscillator is tightly calibrated enough that the internal clock will work fine for UART communication, and an external watch crystal can be used to automatically tune the internal oscillator frequency, a feature called Auto-Tune.
 We provide a wrapper around enabling external 32K crystal and enabling/disabling these in [DxCore.h](/megaavr/libraries/DxCore)